Program Website: www.hiram.edu/academics/majors-minors/communication/

 Core: Experiencing the World

-THE ENGLISH LANGUAGE: A LINGUISTIC INTRODUCTION ~ This course traces the historical development of the English language from its Indo-European origins down to present day U.S. speech, with a special emphasis on the various contemporary American dialects.
+THE ENGLISH LANGUAGE: A LINGUISTIC INTRODUCTION:CA ~ This course traces the historical development of the English language from its Indo-European origins down to present day U.S. speech, with a special emphasis on the various contemporary American dialects.
 In studying this long evolution of our native tongue, students will be introduced to modern linguistic techniques and terminology.
 Some fieldwork in local dialects will be required.
-A revised version of this course is offered for four (4) credit hours as Communication 25400.
-A student may receive credit for only one of these courses.
-Also listed as English (252 or 25200).
+Also listed as ENGL 25200.

 Core: Creative Methods

 GENDER COMMUNICATION:CA ~ This course is concerned with the communication "about" and "between" men and women.
 "About" involves how the sexes are discussed, referred to, or depicted both verbally and nonverbally.
 "Between" is the interpersonal dimension.
 More specific topics include the social construction of gender and the influence of gender on: self-perceptions, self-disclosure, language usage, nonverbal communication, mass media, intimacy, friendship, and professional relationships.
-Counts toward the Gender Studies Minor.
-This course fulfills the Social and Cultural Analysis requirement.
+Counts toward the gender studies minor.

 Core: Social/Cultural Analysis Meth

 PERSUASION AND ATTITUDE CHANGE ~ This course focuses on the interaction of attitudes and verbal communication process emphasizing recent experimental studies dealing with source, message, receiver and environmental variables.
 Additionally, specific persuasive situations such as bargaining, negotiations, trial processes, marketing and political campaigns are examined.
 A research paper on an aspect of persuasion theory and recent experiments is required.
-Also listed as Management (326 or 32600).
+Also listed as MGMT/MKTG 32600.

-INTERCULTURAL HEALTH CARE COMMUNICATION:UD~ Cultural beliefs about disease and health are closely intertwined with beliefs about religion, life and death, and even gender and child rearing.
+INTERCULTURAL HEALTH CARE COMMUNICATION:UD ~ Cultural beliefs about disease and health are closely intertwined with beliefs about religion, life and death, and even gender and child rearing.
 The intersection between cultural belief systems and communication is the focus of this course.
 As the United States becomes more culturally diverse, the need for knowledge and sensitivity about different cultures in health care settings becomes more crucial.
 Whether it is a Muslim woman who refuses to let a male doctor examine her in an emergency room or a Native American who is suspicious of the “white man’s” medicine, health care providers are presented with daily challenges.
 Students will learn culture general and culture specific concepts to achieve the goal of greater knowledge, awareness, and understanding of intercultural health care.
 Students will examine readings and engage in experiential learning to increase their understanding of the impact of culture on communication and its application to the health care context.
-This course fulfills the Understanding Diversity in the USA requirement.

 Core: Understanding Diversity Home

-CHINA: TRADITION AND CHANGE: BACKGROUND~ As a prerequisite for INTD 39300 and Study Away trip to China in the subsequent semester, the course will introduce students to China's history, geography, philosophies, religious traditions, and cultural values.
+CHINA: TRADITION AND CHANGE: BACKGROUND ~ As a prerequisite for INTD 39300 and Study Away trip to China in the subsequent term, the course will introduce students to China's history, geography, philosophies, religious traditions, and cultural values.
 The course will also address issues associated with the process of cultural transition and practical considerations for preparation for the trip abroad.
 The course will provide the broader context for understanding the readings, sites, and interactions when the students travel to China.

 Corequisite: INTD 39300

-SENIOR SEMINAR~ A comprehensive examination of the discipline's recent significant or historical exemplary research is undertaken to acquaint all majors with important aspects of each field within the discipline.
+SENIOR SEMINAR ~ A comprehensive examination of the discipline's recent significant or historical exemplary research is undertaken to acquaint all majors with important aspects of each field within the discipline.
 Major areas include interpersonal, group, organizational, nonverbal communication, rhetoric, public address, mass media and journalism.
 Ethical issues of the discipline will also be considered, particularly a discussion of the significance of choice, moral obligations, truth, and honesty in communication.
-During this course, each student will also submit a research proposal and prepare a poster presentation describing his or her research plan.
+During this course, each student will also submit a research proposal and prepare a poster presentation describing their research plan.

 Prerequisite: COMM 40100